Pytest & CI

 config.addinivalue_line("markers", f"snapshot_dir: {snapshot_dir}")

 Terminal width optimization and diff formatting are controlled via --tb=short and --durations flags.
 Enforce deterministic seeds via random_seed = 42 to stabilize Hypothesis and random module outputs.
 In CI, disable --snapshot-update and enable --snapshot-warn-unused to fail pipelines on baseline drift.
-Comprehensive baseline management workflows and diff tool integration are covered in Implementing snapshot testing in python, which details versioning strategies and artifact retention policies.

 7. CI/CD Optimization & Performance Tuning